cwi-swat/ifip-wg216/meetings/Santiago2026.md

 # Santiago 2026

-Welcome to the website for the 18th meeting of IFIP Working Group 2.16.
+Welcome to the website for the 18th meeting of the IFIP Working Group 2.16 on Language Design.

 **Dates**: Sunday, March 22, evening to